tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:NOT_COMPLETE
 - Type: bdqffdq:ResponseResult
 - Preferred Label: NOT_COMPLETE
-- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are not present or are not sufficiently comprehensive for use.
+- Definition: A bdqffdq:ResponseResult of a bdqffdq:Measure which asserts that data are not present or are not sufficiently comprehensive for a use.
-- Comments: These can be used to exclude data for Quality Assurance.
-These can be asserted, for example, by bdqffdq:Measures of bdqffdq:MultiRecords where not all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset have a bdqffdq:ResponseResult of bdqffdq:COMPLIANT.
+- Comments: This value can be used to exclude data for Quality Assurance.
+This value can be asserted, for example, by bdqffdq:Measures of bdqffdq:MultiRecords where not all the bdqffdq:Validation bdqffdq:ResponseResult from all included records in the dataset have a bdqffdq:ResponseResult of bdqffdq:COMPLIANT.

 ********************